Lightstreamer/Lightstreamer-example-Chat-adapter-python/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for Python Adapters version 1.2
+* Compatible with Lightstreamer SDK for Python Adapters version 1.3 or newer